 Fishing at Tanzania Tigerfish

-The fisheries of the Mnyera and Ruhudji Rivers in South Western Tanzania have fast built a reputation as one of the finest freshwater fisheries accessible to the discerning travellingangler.
+The fisheries of the Mnyera and Ruhudji Rivers in South Western Tanzania have fast built a reputation as one of the finest freshwater fisheries accessible to the discerning traveling angler.
 The trophy tigerfish that call these rivers home provide unparalleled fly fishing opportunities.

 These rivers have received very little fishing pressure over the centuries, and with the controlled fly fishing venture will continue to do so.
 The system is also extremely rich in bait fish (predominantly red finned barbs).
 The combination of these factors has resulted in this population of tiger fish obtaining otherwise unheard of sizes.
 Trophy fish in this system are measured above 10 lbs.
 Be prepared to have your tiger fishing paradigms shifted!